 Check Out the Clock Tower and Old City Markets

-A trip to Jodhpur wouldn't be complete without visiting the bustling Old City (many people choose to stay in it as well, as some of the best budget hotels in Jodhpur are located there and have fabulous Fort views).
-The Old City's famous landmark, the clock tower, stands at the heart of it -- and it's still working!
+A trip to Jodhpur wouldn't be complete without visiting the bustling Old City.
+Many people choose to stay in this area too, as some of the best budget hotels in Jodhpur are located there and have fabulous Fort views.
+The Old City's famous landmark, the clock tower, stands at the heart of it—and it's still working!
 Next to it, Sadar Market retains a traditional village bazaar feel.
-It's chaotic and colorful, and sells almost everything (including handicrafts, spices, saris and fabric).
+It's chaotic and colorful and sells almost everything, including handicrafts, spices, saris and fabric.
 If you feel uncomfortable in crowds, you might prefer to take a walking tour rather than explore the market area yourself, as the congestion can be overwhelming.
 These walking tours offered by Jodhpur Magic and Virasat Experiences are two recommended options.

 06 of 12